Quantum Coherent Transport of 1D ballistic states in second order topological insulator Bi$_4$Br$_4$

-The functional difference between the decay of the UCFs and AB oscillations with temperature in our samples suggests that their coherence are limited by distinct mechanisms.
+The functional difference between the decay of the UCFs and AB oscillations with temperature in our samples suggests that their coherence is limited by distinct mechanisms.
 One would expect the amplitude of AB oscillations to be proportional to the probability of an electron trajectory to complete a loop without phase-breaking event $\exp(- P/l_\varphi)$, with $P$ the perimeter of the closed trajectory \cite{Washburn1986}.
-The exponential decay of the peak amplitude in the FFT with temperature therefore implies a 1/T dependence of the phase coherence length and, taking $P=12\ \mu$m, $l_\varphi=3.7\ \mu$m at 1 K. The fact that we can measure long phase coherence length implies that phase-breaking occurs predominantly within the hinge states, so that the electron trajectories contributing the most to the AB effect do not explore the diffusive regions much, thanks to the very small separation between hinge states (2.7 nm).
-However this result should be taken with caution since the AB oscillations are measured on the conductance of the combined system of two partially phase coherent disordered contacts (with $l_\varphi \geq$ 100 nm at low temperatures) and highly coherent edge states, whose interference effects are not entirely disentangled.
-Nevertheless our results emphasize the coherence of electronic transport in relatively long Bi$_4$Br$_4$ flakes.
+The exponential decay of the peak amplitude in the FFT with temperature, therefore, implies a $1/T$ dependence of the phase coherence length and taking $P=12\ \mu$m, $l_\varphi=3.7\ \mu$m at 1 K. The fact that we can measure {such a} long phase coherence length implies that phase breaking occurs predominantly within the hinge states, so that the electron trajectories contributing the most to the AB effect do not explore the diffusive regions much, thanks to the very small separation between hinge states (2.7 nm).
+Our results emphasize the coherence of electronic transport in relatively long Bi$_4$Br$_4$ flakes.